lmenou/webarx/README.md

 ## WARNING: This is a work in progress !

 ## Credits
-This software may use:
+This software so far uses:
 - cpr (Copyright (c) 2017-2021 Huu Nguyen, Copyright (c) 2022 libcpr and many other contributors)
 - TinyXML2 from Lee Thomason
+- Boost (obviously) from The Boost organization
 and maybe more under the hood to fetch and parse the request.